Where to Eat in Chinatown

 Cathay House is a simple eatery offering a lengthy Chinese menu and big windows facing a prime people-watching street.

 Dishes to get: Almond and Cashew Chicken, Orange Peel Beef.

 It's a bar, a restaurant, a private dining experience, a customizable event space, and a signature shop all under one roof!
 It's China Live, where you're virtually guaranteed never to have the same thing twice!

 Dishes to get: When dining in the ground floor Market Restaurant, we recommend the Dungeness crab spring handrolls, the crispy-skin roasted pork belly, and the kung pao firecracker chicken.
 If you visit their second floor bar, Cold Drinks, during the month of February, you can sample any one of their 12 Chinese New Year-themed cocktails!

 Chong Qing Xiao Mian (915 Kearny St.)

-If you have an itching for Sichuan-style noodles, this is the place for you.
-This noodle emporium was opened by ex-employees of Z & Y, another restaurant on this list.
+If you have an itching for Sichuan-style noodles, this is your place.
+This noodle emporium was opened by former employees of Z & Y, another restaurant on this list.
 Here, you can expect different varieties of noodles dressed in sauces topped with meat.